-Rainy season…it has been raining almost nonstop for the past week, but on Saturday, the skies opened up and gave us a break.
-We jumped on the opportunity to get out of the house.
-Ever since we moved here, we’ve been wanting to get out and check out the historical churches downtown.
+Ever since we moved here, we’ve been wanting to get out and check out Charlotte Amalie’s historical churches.
 During our month-long tour through Europe, we spent a lot of time in churches and cathedrals, marveling at their vast dimensions and sheer beauty.
-We had such a good time on that trip, so we had to check out the historic churches in our own town.
+We had such a good time on that trip, so we recently went for a walk to check them out.

 Frederick Lutheran Church